HarveyBates/Open-JIP/README.md

   else{
     analogReference(DEFAULT); // Set to default (3.3 V) if unknown value is found }
-  analogRead(readPin); // Initalise reference voltage
+  analogRead(readPin); // Initialise reference voltage
 }
 ```

-*Note* - This is usally done statically at the start of the program by adjusting the value of ```refVoltage``` to either 3.3 or 1.1 depending on your requirements.
+*Note* - This is usually done statically at the start of the program by adjusting the value of ```refVoltage``` to either 3.3 or 1.1 depending on your requirements.

 The number of bits for each reading can be changed via this command in the ```void setup()``` function: